Disconnect your Gas

 • 1.
 No longer using gas?

 Contact your gas retailer and tell them you want to close your account.
 Ask them to shut off the gas at the "stopcock" or "service shut-off valve" near the meter.
 You might be charged a small fee for this, which will show up on your final bill.
-This is usually around $150.
+This is usually between $70-$130.

 • 2.
 Still getting mail?